RadivojeT/demoqa.com-Tests/README.md

 # demoqa.com-Tests
 DEMOQA.COM TESTS

 demoqa.com is a basic demosite provided by toolsqa.com to learn and practice Selenium.
+It contains training modules like contact forms, menus to select, buttons to click etc.

 Test Plan: